12166 Conway Road

 At TE Religious School you’ll find experiential, hands-on learning, joyful Jewish moments, and quality instruction as you would expect at any Religious School.
 TE has a few unique aspects that set our program apart:

-Our small size means that students build strong connections with their peers and have a close relationship with Rabbi Elizabeth Hersh and the rest of the staff.
+• Our small size means that students build strong connections with their peers and have a close relationship with Rabbi Elizabeth Hersh and the rest of the staff.
 Our community fills a key niche for families looking for an intimate feel.
 Rabbi Hersh knows each child by name, interacts with them frequently on Sunday mornings, and finds true joy in watching them grow and in sharing special milestones with each family.

-Leadership Opportunities: Another benefit of our size is ample opportunity for students to take on leadership roles within the religious school and the congregation.
+• Leadership Opportunities: Another benefit of our size is ample opportunity for students to take on leadership roles within the religious school and the congregation.
 From ritual roles like reading Torah or blowing shofar, to social opportunities like planning a special program for peers and younger students, to community roles like launching a social justice project, TE students can share their passions with the community in a way that is meaningful for them.

-Family Involvement: TE is proud that we do not have a “drop-off” culture!
+• Family Involvement: TE is proud that we do not have a “drop-off” culture!
 TE families are a core part of their child’s Jewish education, so we encourage families to find a way to get involved in the congregation and the school that speaks to them (but don't worry, you'll still have time for those Sunday morning errands or workouts or whatever you like to do while your kids are being taken care of!).
 Our whole community, including parents and siblings, begins each Religious School day with a bagel breakfast together, and many parents stick around for adult learning or just to hang out with other parents.
-A highlight of the Religious School experience is the monthly Family Service, where families join together in prayer and song with Rabbi Hersh to begin their day.
+A highlight of the Religious School experience is the monthly Family Service, where families join together in prayer and song with Rabbi Janine to begin their day.

 Schedule

-Religious School meets on Sundays, beginning with breakfast for all families 9-9:30 then classes 9:30-11:30 for PreK-8th graders.
-Once per month, our entire Religious School community begins the day together in prayer and song with a Family Service from 9:30 to 10.
+Religious School meets on Sundays, beginning with breakfast for all families from 9:00 - 9:30 am, then classes from 9:30 - 11:30 am for K-8th graders.
+Once per month, from 9:30 - 10:00 am, our entire Religious School community begins the day together in prayer and song with a Family Service.

 3rd-6th graders can learn Hebrew through 1-on-1 sessions on Zoom with a TE teacher.
 These are 30 minutes per week and can be scheduled at any time agreed upon by the family and teacher.